projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

    Hypervisor and Guest Memory Layout

-The hypervisor must appropriately configure the EPT tables (GPA->HPA mapping) to disallow any guest to access (read/write/execution) the memory space owned by the hypervisor.
+The hypervisor must appropriately configure the EPT tables to disallow any guest to access (read/write/execution) the memory space owned by the hypervisor.

 Memory Access Restrictions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~